nicwest/chess-blog/content/posts/british-championship-day-2.md

 ---

 Day 2 of the tournament started at 09:15 which traditionally is a pretty scary time for me.
-I woke up earlier that I wanted at 07:00 and decided since I was awake anyway [I would go for a run](https://www.strava.com/activities/9497622504).
+I woke up earlier than I wanted at 07:00 and decided since I was awake anyway [I would go for a run](https://www.strava.com/activities/9497622504).
 I'm a big fat man.
 Running for me is about trying to stave off an early heart attack, it's not